I don’t know anything about electronics or programming. How can I use this to learn myself or teach my teen?

 where Julie walks parents through the age range for this program as well as options for younger kids.

 Yes, the curriculum is written directly to the student and assumes no background in electronics, programming, or robotics.
-How successful a child will be at self-teaching will depend on the age, maturity level, and motivation of the child.
+How successful a teen will be at self-teaching will depend on the age, maturity level, and motivation of the teen.
 In the event you have a younger or less mature child, we suggest learning alongside your child.

 Can an adult use this program?

 Yes, we have a number of adults who use our Intro to Robotics program to learn to work with electrical components, the Raspberry Pi, and write code in Python.
 The primary advantage of this program include step-by-step instruction that starts at the very beginning and assumes no previous experience.
 This is generally far more efficient (and less frustrating!) than piecing together random information found online.

 What if we do have some background in electronics, programming, or robotics?